F. A. Lowrey, Chair

 He also served for 10 years on the Board of the Federal Farm Credit Banks Funding Corporation, acting as its chairman for five years.
 This institution is responsible for issuing and marketing debt securities to fund the $217 billion portfolio of the Farm Credit System.

-Lowrey is currently serving as chairman of Cape Fear Farm Credit in North Carolina, a $1 billion lending cooperative.
-He is also vice president of the Business Partnership Foundation of the Darla Moore School of Business and past chairman of the Education Foundation of the University of South Carolina.
-He serves on the board of the Jobs and Economic Development Association, is chair of the Audit Committee for the National 4-H Council and serves as an elder for Eastminster Presbyterian Church.
+Lowrey is currently serving as a consultant to Cape Fear Farm Credit in North Carolina, a $1 billion lending cooperative.
+He is also chair of the Business Partnership Foundation of the Darla Moore School of Business and past chairman of the Education Foundation of the University of South Carolina.
+He serves on the board of the Jobs and Economic Development Association, and is chair of the Audit Committee for the National 4-H Council.

 Michael R. Brenan, Vice Chair